Prospective PhD students

 The MRC Unit for Lifelong Health and

-Ageing is a research group within the UCL Faculty of Health
+Ageing is a research department within the Institute

-questions on studying within UCL please contact the Graduate
+questions about studying within UCL please contact the

 7679 1730) or Dr Annie Britton (firstname.lastname@example.org +44 20